ctrueden/equilibrium/_pages/events/case-15e02.md

 Ozbo asks Lestache if everything is set to go according to plan, and Lestache tells him he'd know better, since he's the one who arranged most of it.
 Ozbo asks about the "main event" and Lestache looks confused and says, "You mean the hunt?"
 There's a twinkle in Lestache's eye and Ozbo fends off some sort of mental incursion.
 Lestache orders him to get in the alcove and entertain the livvies.
 He's suspicious and concerned.

 Oz comes into our room and lets us know that there's a "hunt" planned, quarry unknown.
 Someone else is announcing the guests now.
 Eavesdropping, we find that Lestache has assigned a woman to the task who isn't entirely pleased to have it.
 He owes her a favor now.
-Her name is [Etria](../dossiers/etria) and she summons an ethereal harp and strums it, giving us all a little frisson of pleasure.
+Her name is [Etria LeDuc](../dossiers/etria), the Shimering Star of [Sepulchralis](../locales/sepulchralis), and she summons an ethereal harp and strums it, giving us all a little frisson of pleasure.

 Freki hears someone outside say, "Bilbo is one of them.
 Just play along.
 It will be funny."

 Now's the time when we can prepare some rituals if we want.
 Lestache pops in and we have a short discussion where he agrees it's time to introduce us.

-The bell rings again and [Malak](../dossiers/malak-the-mad) enters.
+The bell rings again and [Malak](../dossiers/malak-the-mad) the Mad, Mother of Malkavia and Father of Fascination, enters.
 They wave hello to us.
 [Bec](../dossiers/bec) is still pretty sore about that time Malak tried to kill us...earlier today.
 The assorted [vamps](../creatures/vampires) all look at each other.

 Lestache apologizes on behalf of Malak, who says they didn't try to kill us.
 Lestache believes there are good people on both sides of this conflict.
 Maybe it was a misunderstanding!
 (It was not a misunderstanding.)

-All the vampires fall silent as [Enoch the Wise](../dossiers/enoch-the-wise) enters.
+All the vampires fall silent as [Enoch the Wise](../dossiers/enoch-the-wise), Lord of the Inner Council of Seven, enters.
 Etria plays an even fancier intro theme for him.
 He suggests we get the party started.
 Note for future research: can vampires get crunk?

 Lestache tells us we can introduce ourselves, so we do, with Etria playing a little harp flourish between each of us.
 The vampires applaud politely.
 Lestache announces that the living guests are not to be harmed, and that we'll have our own buffet, and then tells everybody to go ahead and make merry until the evening's events start.

 Etria summons a banquet for us.
 Hell yes, wish I could do that!

-Ozbo notices that [Troile](../dossiers/troile-the-rebel) is not dancing, and in fact they and their retinue have organized themselves in posts around the room.
+Ozbo notices that [Troile](../dossiers/troile-the-rebel) (who was announced earlier as Troile the Rebel, the Peerless, Champion of Serene Wrath) is not dancing, and in fact they and their retinue have organized themselves in posts around the room.
 Ozbo pulls Troile aside and Panaches him with a side order of shameless flattery.
 Ozbo pulls out the vial of [changeling](../creatures/changelings) blood and says, "I don't know what this is, but it came out of my master when he sustained a wound.
 I think something horrible may have befallen him!"
 Troile thanks him and Ozbo slinks away.

 The effects of the feast include curing us of disease and poison and making us feel generally invigorated.
 Bec is aware that the spell that created the feast *should* have taken 10 minutes, but only took her 1.
 Bec is enjoying her entire plate of celery and compliments Etria on her harp skill and the food.
 Bec and Etria dance, and they seem equally impressed with each other.